 Option #4.
 Private Faro Day Tour From Lisbon

-If you rather leave all the details up to someone else you can book a PRIVATE day tour that leaves from Lisbon to Benajil, Faro, Portimao, and Sagres.
+If you would rather leave all the details up to someone else, you can book a PRIVATE day tour that leaves from Lisbon to Benajil, Faro, Portimao, and Sagres.

 This private tour guides you to all the essential sights across the Algarve, beginning in Lisbon for a 12-hour journey.